kennedyford/kennedyford/README.md

 <br><br><br>

-<h2 align="center">I am currently a Software Developer at the Cyber Innovation Center</h2>
+<h2 align="center">I am currently a Software Engineer at the Cyber Innovation Center</h2>

   - I earned my Master of Science degree in Computer Science on May 25th, 2024.